Dear Conference Planner,

 Beat-the-Clock Essay Workshop

-- The Beat-the-Clock Essay Workshop prepares students for writing timed essays, such as those found on the SAT, ACT, some CLEPs, etc. This four-hour writing workshop can be scheduled on its own, or in conjunction with a homeschool conference.
+- The Beat-the-Clock Essay Workshop prepares students for writing timed essays, such as those found on the SAT, ACT, and some CLEPs and other exams.
+This four-hour writing workshop can be scheduled on its own, or in conjunction with a homeschool conference.
 I’ve been offering this popular workshop since 2002, and students consistently indicate that they feel more confident about tackling essays.

 - During the workshop, I provide an overview of the 5-step writing process, tips on what evaluators look for, a simple formula for time management, step-by-step instruction in how to approach the essay question, a 30+-page handbook, and more.
 Students write two complete timed essays while there, and receive feedback if requested.
 You can find complete details at www.essayworkshop.com